A week-long street photography workshop in Mumbai with In-Public photographer Maciej Dakowicz.

 Maciej’s photos from Mumbai shot on the previous photo adventures (each taken while shooting with a workshop participant) and during other visits to this fascinating metropolis:

 Please also take a look at the reports from previous workshops for behind the scene photos and pictures taken by the students.

 Before settling down in Mumbai Maciej visited India more than 10 times, so he is very experienced at photographing in this country.
 He has organised and lead around 10 Indian workshops so far and they all have been very successful (not only according to the participants – Maciej thinks the same).

 Maciej is an experienced Polish photographer, traveller and gallerist based in Mumbai, India.
 He holds a PhD in computer science, but abandoned science to focus on photography.
 He is one of the founders of Third Floor Gallery in Cardiff, a member of the Wideangle travel photo agency, the international street photography collective In-Public and the un-posed Polish street photography collective.
 He has worked on various photographic projects in the UK and abroad and his interests are in documentary, travel and street photography.

 Maciej’s photos have been widely published and exhibited around the world, shown at photo festivals (including Visa Pour l’Image international festival of photojournalism in Perpignan, France) and he is a recipient of numerous awards.
-He was profiled in two major street photography books published by Thames & Hudson – “Street Photography Now” in 2010 and “The World Atlas of Street Photography” in 2014.
-Maciej’s first monograph Cardiff After Dark was published in October 2012.
+He was profiled among 46 leading street photographers in the “Street Photography Now” book published by the British publisher Thames & Hudson, who also published Maciej’s first monograph – Cardiff After Dark in October 2012.